lucksei/frontend-mentor-mortgage-repayment-calculator/README.md

 Ignore the messy JS—though I considered refactoring the project, I’m more focused on learning than making it perfect, so I decided not to (just an excuse for my laziness...).
 As a result, the interactions might be somewhat buggy.
 Sorry about that.

 Overall, this was a fun project to practice in my free time.

+> PS.
+The code for the mortgage calculator was jsut a copy paste from ChatGPT since i was to tired/lazy to check how to make it myself, also my bad...

 ### Continued Development